Blue Light – What Studies Have Found Out

 When it comes to blue light, we are talking about the short-wave spectral range from 400 to 500 nm.
 The scientific term for this is HEVL, the abbreviation for high energy visible light.
 Since this light is visible, we can always examine any blue light protection promises with our own eyes.
 If blue looks unchanged through glasses, blue light also reaches the eye.
 It’s as simple as that.

 A true color filter absorbs part of the light so that it cannot pass through.
 According to the laws of optics, this creates the color yellow.
-For this reason, blue light filters that work effectively always look yellow
+For this reason, effective blue light filters always look yellow

-The virtually colorless coatings therefore offer hardly any protection.
+The almost colorless coatings therefore offer hardly any protection.

 For the optimum balance between protection and color rendering, a precise knowledge of the effects of light must work hand in hand with sophisticated measurement and production technology.